 Prices for a bed in a 4, 6 or 8 dorm start from US$6/night or choose a private double room starting from US$10/night.

 Looking for something more comfortable than a hostel?
 Without sharing your bathroom and a bit more service?

-Here you go:
+Well then, here you go:

-This friendly and comfortable hotel is located right in the center of the Old City and walking distance to all the major attractions, temples and the Sunday market.
-Breakfast is freshly cooked and there is free wifi available.
+This friendly and comfortable hotel is located right in the center of the Old City and walking distance to all the major attractions, temples and the fantastic Sunday market.

 Special room rates per night start as low as US$30 but depending on season and room size prices may vary up to US$47.